There it is again. The highlight clipping warning on your histogram is blinking.

-It's just as frustrating when you try to photograph stunning architecture but the glare causes your camera have a melt down metering the light.
+It's just as frustrating when you try to photograph stunning architecture but the glare causes your camera to have a melt down trying to meter the light.

 And when you get home from a day shooting outdoors, you’re disappointed because the sky is blown out in nearly every one of your photos.
-So bad that there’s no hope to recover it in post.
+It's so bad that there’s no hope to recover it in post.

 But there is good news.
 There is an inexpensive piece of gear that could be a total game changer for you.